We're Drowning In Plastic Trash. Jenna Jambeck Wants To Save Us

 Scientists in her laboratory, as well as many in the private sector, are looking to broaden and improve the range of biodegradable substitutes for plastic utensils or packaging.

-In many places around the world, consumers and government leaders are starting to pay more attention to what they use and throw away, and what they can recycle, Jamback says.
+In many places around the world, consumers and government leaders are starting to pay more attention to what they use and throw away, and what they can recycle, Jambeck says.
 She's collaborating with a team of scientists looking for a model for plastic waste management that communities can adopt.

 And she still finds time to visit landfills, for sentimental reasons, among others: She was at a landfill in 2001 when she met the man who would become her husband.
 They were both doing research, digging into the very bottom of the landfill to see how things decomposed.
 To their surprise, they pulled up an immaculate piece of lunchmeat.